 - Are able to blende sources of public and private finance to ensure impact at scale;

-- Have a means to measure the contribution of these actions and investments towards their targets and can certify progress in achieving SDGs; and
+- Have a means to measure the contribution of these actions and investments towards their targets; and can recognise progress in achieving SDGs; and

 - Are able to share their knowledge and experiences with similar cities,